kyythane/svelte-reactive-dnd/docs/DropGroup.md

 ### - `dragstart`

-Called as soon as the item is picked up.
+Fired as soon as the item is picked up.

 **Types:**